oweise/k8s-hello/README.md

 Masters, Load Balancers, EC2 instances depending on the instance type you use) even if there is no actual traffic on it.

- **NOTE:**
- All command line instructions here are for Linux shells.
-On Windows you might need to change the calls accordingly.
-You might want to consider using the [Linux Subsystem for Windows 10][bashOnWindows] which allows you to use a native Linux shell, seamlessly integrated on Windows
- 10. Might spare you some nerves :)

 ## Preparations